reachjainrahul/testrepo/docs/aks-installation.md

 ### Create an AKS cluster

 Create an AKS cluster using the provided terraform scripts.
-Once AKS cluster is created, worker nodes are accessible via their external IP using ssh.
+Once the AKS cluster is created, worker nodes are accessible via their external IP using ssh.
 Terraform state files and other runtime info will be stored under `~/tmp/terraform-aks/`.
+You can also create an AKS cluster in other ways and deploy prerequisites manually.

 This will deploy `cert-manager v1.8.2` and `antrea v1.8`.